The Social Side of the Sea: Why Yacht Cruising Feels More Like a Private Club Than a Cruise

 Photo Credit: Aman Resorts

-Part of the appeal of yacht cruising reflects a broader shift happening across luxury travel.
+The growing interest in yacht cruising reflects a broader shift in luxury travel.

 Huffman Travel - Image of Orient Express Corinthian's Restaurant.